Chart Color Schemes

 Educational achievement in Page places it within the top 10% nationally, reflecting strong academic performance and high qualification levels across the community

-Educational attainment in Page is notably higher than national averages.
-As of 2016, 45.6% of residents aged 15 and above held university qualifications, compared to the Australian average of 30.4%.
-The area's educational advantage is evident in its high proportion of Bachelor degree holders (25.9%), postgraduate qualifications (14.6%), and graduate diplomas (5.1%).
-Vocational credentials are also prominent, with 25.7% of residents holding such qualifications, including advanced diplomas (10.1%) and certificates (15.6%).
+In Page, 45.6% of residents aged 15 years and older have university qualifications, exceeding the Australian average of 30.4%.
+This high level of educational attainment is beneficial for knowledge-based opportunities in the area.
+Bachelor degrees are the most common at 25.9%, followed by postgraduate qualifications (14.6%) and graduate diplomas (5.1%).
+Vocational credentials are also prevalent, with 25.7% of residents holding such qualifications – advanced diplomas account for 10.1% while certificates make up 15.6%.

-Educational participation is high, with 31.1% of residents currently enrolled in formal education as of 2016.
+Educational participation is notably high in Page, with 31.1% of residents currently enrolled in formal education.
 This includes 9.2% in primary education, 7.8% in tertiary education, and 6.3% pursuing secondary education.

 Frequently Asked Questions - Education